 - The non-sequel Cataclysm has Mimic-class Infiltration Craft using holo-projection technology reverse-engineered from Turanic Raider ships that attacked them earlier.
-This allows the Mimic to pass for an enemy fighter or a small asteroid and will fool anything but a deep scan.
-They don't have weapons but are capable of ramming enemy ships, while activating their quantum explosive charges to enhance the explosion.
-The Mimics are crewed by volunteers who lost all their loved ones to the Taiidan attack.
+This allows the Mimic to pass for an enemy fighter or a small asteroid.
+Special sensor scans can detect them, but as long as the mimic behaves like the ship/object it is projecting a hologram of, it's unlikely.
+Intended only as a way to scout enemy positions and send back intelligence, Mimics don't have offensive weaponry, but are capable of ramming enemy ships in a suicide attack if discovered.
 Two Mimics are capable of combining into a Martyr-class Mimic Composite Vehicle, basically a corvette-sized version of the same but capable of mimicking a larger craft or an asteroid.
-The Leech-class Breaching Pod is an unmanned drone that passes ordinary detection by being really tiny.
-It attaches to an enemy ship and slowly melts its hull while suppressing alarms.
-Given enough time and an inattentive player, a single Leech can destroy a heavy cruiser.
+The Leech-class Breaching Pod is an unmanned drone that passes ordinary detection by being really tiny and can only be detected by specialized sensor arrays.
+It attaches to an enemy ship and slowly melts its hull, given enough time and an inattentive player, a single Leech can destroy a heavy cruiser.

 - Mass Effect makes a real effort to keep the physics plausible apart from the eponymous 'addition', has a prototype system on the SSV Normandy that works by storing the excess heat into an internal heat sink - which can only be done for a limited period of time before it needs venting, or else the personnel will be cooked.
 The ship's own mass effect drive is then used to create gravity wells that the ship "falls" into, thus propelling it without the need of physical emissions.
 The ship is thus rendered "heatless" and invisible to IR scanners, but still visible to anyone peering out a window.
 But because the stealth system is extremely new and extremely secret, no one has yet developed countermeasures against it (until the sequel, where more ships are using this technology, and the third game where the Reapers can track you once made aware of your presence).
 However, the stealth systems only work while not moving at FTL speeds since any energy passing through the ME field automatically gets blue-shifted.
 A sudden flare of blue-shifted energy indicates the presence of an FTL mass effect field.